Welcome to the series of articles "How To Build A Photo Booth" written by the staff at Photo Booth Experts.

 Put yourself in the customers shoe: Which photo booth for your event would you choose if you have a choice between photobooth with normal photo camera and photobooth with the webcam?

-The choice is yours but we would not recommend using the Webcam.
+The choice is yours but we would not recommend using the Webcam for taking pictures.